 - Read a book about counter-consumerism like the Empire of Things by Frank Trentmann.

 - Donate or volunteer at a local food pantry.

 Use #BuyNothingDay to post on social media.

 Buy Nothing Day originated in Canada in September of 1992 as a way to protest the frenzy of Black Friday shopping.
-In 1997 artist Ted Dave founded Buy Nothing Day, and it was moved to the Friday after Thanksgiving to correspond with one of the most popular shopping days in the United States.
+In 1997, the day’s founder, artist Ted Dave, moved the day to the Friday after Thanksgiving to correspond with one of the most popular shopping days in the United States.